bcgov/platform-services-status-page-notifications/notifications/2026/2026-05-12_Network-Switches.md

 **What is happening?**

-CHG0077435 STMS NET - Switch refresh MCS (Open Shift) Calgary Gold-DR CHG0077437 STMS NET - Switch refresh MCS (Open Shift) Kamloops Silver CHG0077439 STMS NET - Switch refresh MCS (Open Shift) Kamloops Gold
+CHG0077435 STMS NET - Switch refresh MCS (OpenShift) Calgary Gold-DR CHG0077437 STMS NET - Switch refresh MCS (OpenShift) Kamloops Silver CHG0077439 STMS NET - Switch refresh MCS (OpenShift) Kamloops Gold

 Network traffic for the production and storage interfaces of the OpenShift clusters will be migrated to new switches.